KPIs & Operating Metrics(New)

 Expand Energy (EXE) Long-Term Debt Repayments (2016 - 2025)

-Expand Energy (EXE) has disclosed Long-Term Debt Repayments for 12 consecutive years, with -$162.0 million as the latest value for Q3 2025.
+Expand Energy has reported Long-Term Debt Repayments over the past 12 years, most recently at -$162.0 million for Q3 2025.